 This page contains very old and/or outdated software projects.

-All this software is released under the GPL.
+All these software is released into the public domain.

 KIP (TCP/IP Stack) Library